hertg/egpu-switcher/README.md

 # egpu-switcher

-> **Disclaimer**\
+> **Disclaimer**
-> Works only with NVIDIA cards and after the nvidia-drivers were installed.\
+> - May work only with NVIDIA cards and after the proprietary graphics drivers were installed.
+(It's possible that it works with AMD too, but it was never tested)
-> Not properly tested on different setups, **use at your own risk.**\
+> - Not properly tested on different distributions / hardware. **use at your own risk.**
-> Latest version is only tested with Ubuntu 19.04.
+> - Latest version is only tested with Ubuntu 19.04.

-This package allows you to use your egpu and the displays directly connected to it. **There is no plug-and-play functionality**.
-You have to restart your computer in order to connect / disconnect your egpu.
+# Goal

-The main goal of this package is to make the initial setup easier and allowing your computer to decide **on startup** if your egpu is connected and can be used.
+The goal of this script is to make the initial egpu setup for (new) Linux users less of a pain.
+With this script your X-Server configs for the different GPUs will be automatically created, you just have to choose which one is the external and which the internal graphics card.

+After the setup, your linux installation will at each startup check if your EGPU is connected or not, and then automatically choose the right X-Server configuration in the background.

+**This does not provide you with a plug-and-play functionality like you may know from Windows.
+If you want do connect / disconnect your EGPU, you will have to restart your computer**.

+# Prerequisites
+1. Install the latest proprietary drivers for your GPUs

+> When installing Ubuntu 19.04, please check the box "Install third-party software for graphics and Wi-Fi hardware".
+After that, all required drivers will be installed automatically.

+> **Hint for people with hybrid graphics**\
+> I am using a Lenovo notebook with hybrid graphics (internal graphics **and** a dedicated GPU).
+I've experienced freezes in the Ubuntu 19.04 installer which could only be resolved by changing the display settings in the BIOS from ~~Hybrid Graphics~~ to **Discrete Graphics**.
+After the installation was complete, i was able to change this setting back to **Hybrid Graphics**, without any issues.

-## More information
+# Background information
-This script will try to detect your GPUs and prompt you to answer which is the internal and which the external one.
-It will then create a `xorg.conf.egpu` and a `xorg.conf.internal` file in your `/etc/X11` directory, with each of the GPUs defined via their BusID.
+> A backup of your current `xorg.conf` will be created, nothing gets deleted.
+If the script doesn't work for you, you can revert the changes by executing `egpu-switcher cleanup` or just completely uninstall the script with `apt remove --purge egpu-switcher`.
+This will purge all files it has created and also restore your previous `xorg.conf` file.

+This script will create two configuration files in your X-Server folder `/etc/X11`.
+The file `xorg.conf.egpu` holds the settings for your EGPU and the file `xorg.conf.internal` holds the settings for your internal graphics.

+Then a symlink `xorg.conf` will be generated which points to the corresponding config file, depending on wheter your egpu is connected or not.

-Additionally a custom `systemd` service with the following content will be added.
+Additionally a custom `systemd` service with the following content will be created.

 */etc/systemd/system/egpu.service*
 ```bash